WTFBlaze/WTFBlaze/README.md

 ### Glad to see you here!
 I just enjoy slapping my face on the keyboard and finding out it built succesfully.
-I started off making Discord Bots then moved over to Internal Game Cheat developments and am now back to doing Discord Bots.
+I started off making Discord Bots then moved over to Internal Game Cheat developments and am now back to doing Discord Bots & other game developments such as Minecraft

 ☠️ *Blaze's Client: 2020 - 2022*